motion/orbit/next.md

 ## now

-* news area do some design for documents and emails
+* topics you follow dropdown
 * have the cards show _why_ they are there
+* profiles design iteration
 * peek mouseover works
 * tear away peeks + super simple app
 * get dark blue theme working for news area
   * work on themes
-* topics you follow dropdown
-* profiles design iteration
 * search smoothness
 * pinning item to top of news for a day
-* clear peek on scroll

 demo for Formidable on May 12th: